JacobBarrios/SER321-Spring2025-jmbarri2-Assignment-4/Assignment4.2given/PROTOCOL.md

 					 type -- represents what happened with the current request -- see response.proto for options next = 3
  ```
-OR if game is won/lost the current finished board will be send and eval will specify that the game is won
+OR if game is won/lost the current finished board will be sent and eval will specify that the game is won
 ```
 	ResponseType: WON
 	Required Fields: board,